 Have you seen this bear?
 He's currently a superstar in the Rocky Mountains.
-He graces the cover of our summer edition of Where Canadian Rockies, our FREE publication packed with information about everything you'd want to know about this place.
+He graces the summer edition cover of Where Canadian Rockies, our FREE publication packed with information about everything you'd want to know about this place.
 In this issue, we focussed on wildlife.
 We had a fun collaboration with WildSmart to produce this article about wildlife safety, we discussed all kinds of wild adventures for summertime and we found some great places to explore all the wild stories this place has to tell.

 The cover photo was taken by Andrea Halwas Larsen of Thirteenth Avenue Photography.
 We had a chance to catch up with Andrea and her husband, Chad, co-owners of Thirteenth Avenue Photography, to chat about this bear and about photographing wildlife in the Canadian Rockies.